ethanpil/sheret/README.md

 Windows binaries are available from the [Sheret Releases](https://github.com/ethanpil/sheret/releases) page on GitHub.
 Download and extract the binary to anywhere on your filesystem.
 There are no dependencies.

-Note: The binary release is packed with [UPX](https://upx.github.io/) to reduce size.

 ## Usage

 ![2017-05-26_144823](https://cloud.githubusercontent.com/assets/254784/26508345/68218c92-4222-11e7-9692-d8d1d21af680.jpg)